Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Flying (2 Stamina)
 Now, You Might Be Wondering What Losing Stamina Does.
-Basically, Every Point Of Stamina You Lose, Your Speed Value Goes Down By 1, And If Your Stamina Reaches Half It’s Value, Your Attack Speed Is Reduced By Half, However, You Can Regenerate Stamina, Here Are The Ways You Can Regenerate Stamina:
+Basically, Every Point Of Stamina You Lose, Your Speed Value Goes Down By 1, And If Your Stamina Reaches Half It’s Value, Your Speed Is Reduced To Half, However, You Can Regenerate Stamina, Here Are The Ways You Can Regenerate Stamina:
-Moving At 1 Quarter Or Less Of Your Max Speed Preforming 1 Or Less Attack A Turn
+Moving At 1 Quarter Or Less Of Your Max Speed,
+Not Attacking,
-Every Turn That One Of These Apply’s, You Regenerate 1 Stamina And Your Speed Value Goes Up By 1 And If Your Stamina Is Over Half Your Attack Speed Reverts To It’s Original Value.
+Every Turn That One Of These Apply’s, You Regenerate 1 Stamina And Your Speed Value Goes Up By 1 And If Your Stamina Is Over Half Your Speed Gets Fixed To What It Was When Not Halfed, But Still Reduced.
 You Can’t Regenerate More Than Your Max Stamina.

 Matches And How To Win: